hmc-cs111-spring2016/project-ideas/free-2.md

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+One benefit is that it does excite me a fair amount - I think it would be a really cool thing to make and play around with.
+I also think it would be nice to look at ContextFree and think more about the decisions that its designers made and see if I would want to follow or diverge from them.
+As a drawback I would need to learn how to implement rendering in whatever language I use which could potentially run into some big difficulties.